Issy Smith

-Born Ishroulch Shmeilowitz (and other renderings), to parents residing in Egypt, Smith travelled to Britain as a child stowaway and first volunteered to serve in the British Army in 1904.
-He emigrated to Australia after discharge, where he remained until mobilised as a reservist in 1914.
-As a corporal in the 1st Battalion, The Manchester Regiment, Smith was engaged in the Second Battle of Ypres.
+Born Ishroulch Shmeilowitz (and other renderings), to parents residing in Turkey, Smith travelled to Britain as a child stowaway and enlisted in the British Army in 1904.
+He emigrated to Australia after he had transferred to the reserve, where he remained until mobilised as a reservist in 1914.
+As an Acting Corporal in the 1st Battalion, The Manchester Regiment, Smith was engaged in the Second Battle of Ypres.
 On 26 April 1915, Smith, on his own initiative, recovered wounded soldiers while exposed to sustained fire and attended to them "with the greatest devotion to duty regardless of personal risk".
 His conduct secured a recommendation for the Victoria Cross, which was awarded to Smith in August 1915.

 After his demobilisation, Smith returned to Australia with his wife and daughter.
 He became a prominent figure in Melbourne's Jewish community, was appointed a Justice of the Peace, and unsuccessfully stood as a candidate for the United Australia Party in the 1931 general election.

 Early life

+Smith was born in Constantinople, the son of Moses and Eva Shmeilowitz, who were of Russian Empire Jewish origin.
+They met in Berdychiv and later relocated to Odessa.
+They left Rostov-on-Don in 1888 for Turkey.
+They relocated to Egypt at the start of the 1900s.
+Although it was alleged his father was employed by the French Consulate-General as a clerk in Egypt, 'this has to be completely false.
+Moses would have been nearly 80 years of age by the time he took the job - and he spoke no French' Eva worked as a seamstress, and Moses worked a sewing machine.
+It is not clear what other work he obtained.

-Smith was born in Alexandria, the son of French citizens Moses and Eva Shmeilowitz, who were of Russian Jewish origin.
-His father was employed by the French Consulate-General as a clerk.
-Aged 11, Smith embarked as a stowaway aboard a vessel proceeding to London.
-Undaunted by this unfamiliar environment, Smith attended Berner Street School, Commercial Street, and worked as a deliverer in the East End, then an impoverished ghetto where Yiddish was the predominant spoken language.
+Aged 11, Smith embarked as a stowaway aboard a vessel proceeding to London, where his elder brothers had migrated to.
+Undaunted by this unfamiliar environment, Smith attended Berner Street School, Commercial Street, London, and worked as a deliverer in the East End, then an impoverished ghetto where Yiddish was the predominant spoken language.
 Persecution and extreme deprivation had compelled millions of Eastern European Jews to migrate to Western Europe, the Americas, and elsewhere.
 By the time of Issy Smith's arrival, Jewish immigration to Britain had peaked but was curtailed by the enactment of the Aliens Act in 1905.

-He joined the British Army in 1904, becoming a private in the Manchester Regiment.
-The pseudonym Issy Smith was adopted in the process of enlisting at the behest of a recruiting sergeant.
-Smith completed his training, serving in South Africa and India with the 1st Battalion.
-He boxed competitively, winning the British Army's middleweight championship, and played football.
-While in India, Smith was present at the Delhi Durbar parade, in which the 1st Manchesters participated, and was thus awarded the Delhi Durbar Medal.

-Accepting his discharge in 1912, Smith emigrated to Australia after brief employment in London.
-He lived in the Melbourne suburb of Ascot Vale while working for the city's gas company.
-Retained as a reservist, Smith was mobilised by the British Army after the commencement of hostilities in August 1914.
-Some sources state that Smith was present at the capture of German New Guinea by the Australian Naval and Military Expeditionary Force.